Last updated on June 30, 2026

 #7.
 Dina, Soul Steeper

-Dina, Soul Steeper creeps into the top ranks of Golgari () commanders, and this dryad is a very popular uncommon commander because of what it does.
+Dina, Soul Steeper creeps into the top ranks of Golgari commanders.
 Staple a tiny version of Sanguine Bond onto a creature that’s also a sac outlet for death trigger effects, and you have most of an engine for 2 mana in the exact colors to go wild.

 #6.
 Fynn, the Fangbearer

 Deathtouch typal is a thing.
 I’m sure the world weeps that they didn’t throw a black pip on Fynn, the Fangbearer, but we can’t have everything.
 It somehow crept into the ranks of the most popular mono-green commanders!
-Infect, fight spells, pump, trample, a few pieces of protection.
-This is easily a budget deck that’s pretty straightforward to play.
-It’s arguably the best non-cEDH uncommon commander.
+Infect, fight spells, pump, trample, and a few pieces of protection.
+This is a budget deck that’s pretty straightforward to play.

 #5.
 Dargo, the Shipwrecker

-Let's start with a pirate commander: Dargo, the Shipwrecker is useful because it has a baked-in ability to get itself out earlier than its mana value, which allows for Greater Good or Neoform nuttiness in its best deck with partner with Thrasios, Triton Hero.
-You can do something similar in Naya () with Sidar Kondo of Jamuraa where the white gives you access to tutors like Academy Rector, or in a Jund () build with Ikra Shidiqi, the Usurper, which again capitalizes on the high mana value with simpler cards like Sacrifice.
+Dargo, the Shipwrecker is useful because it has a baked-in ability to get itself out earlier than its cost advertises, which allows for Greater Good or Neoform nuttiness in its best deck when partnered with Thrasios, Triton Hero.
+You can do something similar in Naya () with Sidar Kondo of Jamuraa where the white gives you access to tutors like Academy Rector, or in a Jund () build with Ikra Shidiqi, the Usurper, which capitalizes on the high mana value with simpler cards like Sacrifice.

 Kediss, Emberclaw Familiar, a cute lil' elemental and one of the best lizard commanders, is what allows a Voltron partner like Rograkh to kill the table.
 When you absolutely, positively, got to kill every last… (you know the rest).